 Spawning habitat effects for Pacific and river lamprey were evaluated for the American River by analyzing redd dewatering risk as described above for the Sacramento River.
 CALSIM II flow outputs for the American River at Nimbus Dam and the H Street Bridge were used to compare the American River redd dewatering risks between Alternatives 1, 2, and 3 and the NAA.

-The results for Pacific lamprey of the potential redd dewatering risks primarily show small reductions in frequency of month-over-month >50% reductions in flow during spawning months under Alternatives 1, 2, and 3 at both river locations (Table 11-?8).
-The results for river lamprey primarily show minor increases in frequency of month-over-month >50% reductions in flow under Alternatives 1A, 1B, and 2 at both river locations (Table 11?-9).
-The results for river lamprey under Alternative 3 show larger increases in the frequency at both locations, including an increase of 2 percent of months (12.5% difference) in the American River at the H Street.
-A two percent increase in spawning months with a potentially elevated redd dewatering risk at one location is unlikely to affect the river lamprey population.
+The results for Pacific lamprey of the potential redd dewatering risks primarily show small reductions in frequency of month-over-month >50% reductions in flow during spawning months under Alternatives 1, 2, and 3 at both river locations (Table 11-75).
+The results for river lamprey primarily show minor increases in frequency of month-over-month >50% reductions in flow under Alternatives 1A, 1B, and 2 at both river locations (Table 11-76).
+The results for river lamprey under Alternative 3 show larger increases in the frequency at both locations, including an increase of 2% of months (12.5% difference) in the American River at the H Street.
+A 2% increase in spawning months with a potentially elevated redd dewatering risk at one location is unlikely to affect the river lamprey population.
 Alternatives 1, 2, and 3 are not expected to affect redd dewatering risk of Pacific or river lamprey in the American River.

-Table 11-?8.
+Table 11-75.
 Percentage of Pacific Lamprey Spawning Months with >50% Flow Reduction in the Next Month, Used as a Proxy for Redd Dewatering Riska for Locations in the American River, and Percent Differences (in parentheses) between the No Action Alternative (NAA) and Alternatives 1–3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).